 We are fortunate to have two such amazing saints as our parish’s titular patrons.
 Both St. Peter and St. Paul have so much to teach us.
 I believe these two great saints teach us by their lives both who we are and what we are called to become.
 Their lives show us the power of God’s grace to transform our lives and the way in which we are called to witness to what that grace is capable of doing in each of us.

-I mention the rites of the R.C.I.A. because this week as we celebrate the Solemnity of Saints Peter and Paul, I would like to ask you to follow their example and consider inviting someone to think about becoming Catholic.
-If there is someone in your family, at the office or a friend who has expressed interest in the faith, please ask them this week to consider attending the R.C.I.A. in their parish this September.
-Most R.C.I.A’s run from September to June, following the school year.
+I mention the rites of the R.C.I.A. because this week as we celebrate the Solemnity of Saints Peter and Paul, as I do every year at this time, I would like to ask you to follow their example and consider inviting someone to think about becoming Catholic.
+If there is someone in your family, at the office, or a friend who has expressed interest in the faith, please ask them this week to consider attending the R.C.I.A. in their parish this September.
+Most R.C.I.A.’s run from September to June, following the school year.
 They begin to meet in September and celebrate the rites of initiation— Baptism, Eucharist and Confirmation — at Easter.
 Most groups meet after Easter until mid-June, usually until after Pentecost.
-In our own parish, the R.C.I.A. meets on Tuesday evenings and discusses what takes place at Mass as a way of sharing and learning who Jesus is and how to be a member of His Church.
-This year, if need be due to COVID 19, we will learn how to do this by zoom.
-However, for those who wish to attend the R.C.I.A. here, Sunday Mass attendance here at St. Peter’s is a must.
+In our own parish, the R.C.I.A. meets on Tuesday evenings and discusses what takes place at the Sunday Mass as a way of sharing and learning who Jesus is and how to be a member of His Church.
+For those who wish to attend the R.C.I.A. here, Sunday Mass attendance here is a must.
+Here in this parish, the R.C.I.A. has been animated in a very lively way by one of our pastoral workers, Gabriel Nakonechny.
 The Christian faith is not a course that we pass, it is a life that we are invited to live.
 Both St. Peter and St. Paul show us examples of how God’s grace can transform the life of every person.
-They were so excited about what God had done for them, they had to tell others about Jesus and invite others to share their faith in Christ.
+They were so excited about what God had done for them, that they had to tell others about Jesus and invite others to share their faith in Christ.

 This summer I would like to ask you to take the time to invite someone to consider becoming a Catholic.
 Please speak to them about the R.C.I.A. in their parish.
-If they live near here and are interested in coming to Church here, please ask them to give me a call and speak to me about attending our R.C.I.A this September.
+If they live near here and are interested in coming to Church here regularly, please ask them to give me a call and speak to me about attending our R.C.I.A this September.
 If they do not know anything about Catholicism and have never been to Mass, invite them to come to Mass with you one Sunday.
 Saints Peter and Paul witnessed to their faith and invited others to consider becoming Christian.
-As we celebrate their feast day, which is also our parish feast day, I would like to invite you to do the same.
+You may feel embarrassed to speak about the faith to another person.
+However, after the events of the pandemic, and in the midst of the present world turmoil, you may be surprised to discover that the message of our faith may be exactly what some people are searching to hear.
+As we celebrate the feast day of St. Peter and St. Paul, which is also our parish feast day, I would like to invite you to do the same work of evangelization that they did.
 Please ask someone who you think might be interested to consider becoming Catholic.

 May God continue to bless our parish as we celebrate the Solemnity of Saint Peter and Saint Paul.